There are thousands of beautiful food blogs that emphasise food photography. They offer a magazine look and high-level production values.

 The switch to a gluten-free diet was swift.
 Margaret made it her mission to create healthy and fresh food for her family that was anything but boring.

 With her ethnic Greek background, Margaret was no stranger to the importance of home cooking.

 Her recipes are cleverly organised according to various Greek gods and goddesses.
 For example, Artemis is the Goddess of Sweet Desires and where you’ll find Margaret’s dessert recipes.

 Although Margaret insists she is not a photographer, we beg to differ.
 She makes even the simplest ear of corn look delectable.

 Here are some of the best blogs to go to as a learning hub for all things food photography.

 Rachel Korinek is an Aussie food photographer now based in Vancouver.

-Her blog Two Loves Studio is an aesthetically beautiful space and is a premier destination for budding food photographers wanting to learn all about the art of food photography.
+Her blog Two Loves Studio is an aesthetically beautiful space.
+It is a premier destination for budding food photographers wanting to learn all about the art of food photography.

 Rachel is a master in Lightroom editing and natural light food photography.
-She offers online Masterclasses in food photography post-processing and composition, as well as in-person workshops around the world where she takes you through her food photography and styling process.
+She offers online Masterclasses in food photography post-processing and composition.
+She also provides in-person workshops around the world.
+During these, she takes you through her food photography and styling process..

 Subscribers to her site receive a free 7-Day course about improving your food photography.